-This policy is designed to guide a collaborative response if a residential student is determined to be missing for 24 hours.
+This policy is designed to guide a collaborative response if a residential student is determined to be missing for at least twenty-four (24) hours.
 The term "residential student" refers to any student living in a residence hall, Greek House, campus-owned apartment, or campus-leased apartment.
 Residential students are required either to complete the Missing Student Contact Information Form in MyBama, which includes an individual to contact in the event of a missing person, or to check an opt-out box prior to registering for classes each term.
-Every 90 days, residential students are prompted to update this Missing Student Contact information form in their MyBama account.
+Students may access their MyBama information at any time to make necessary changes or updates to their contact information.
 This confidential student contact information is available only to authorized campus officials and may not be disclosed except to UAPD in furtherance of a missing person investigation.